-Thanks to the consumerization of IT and bring-your-own-device (BYOD) trends, businesses must grapple with employees using applications and devices in the workplace for enterprise file sharing that may be ready for the
+Thanks to the consumerization of IT and bring-your-own-device (BYOD) trends, businesses must grapple with employees using applications and devices in the workplace for enterprise file sharing that may be ready for the consumer space, but not the workplace.

 File-sharing applications -- like Dropbox -- have IT shuddering at the thought of corporate information being taken out of the enterprises' hands and placed into a cloud environment.
 Network administrators are beginning to consider the security implications for internal file transferring and sharing, and are debating ditching the "free" file-sharing applications in favor of more enterprise-friendly file-sharing platforms.